Fred Zinnemann’s Behold a Pale Horse, a Spanish Civil War drama, is loosely based on the life of Spanish anarchist guerrilla, Francesc Sabate Llopart.

 Exiled to France, Artiguez is lured back to Spain by a vengeful police officer, Captain Vinolas (Anthony Quinn).

-Father Francisco (Omar Sharif) advises him that he’s tricked, but Peck is determined to return to Spain to bid farewell to his dying mother (Mildred Dunnock).
+Meanwhile, father Francisco (Omar Sharif) advises him that he’s tricked, but Artiguek is determined to return to Spain in order to bid farewell to his dying mother (Mildred Dunnock).

-Halfway through, the film bogs down into ponderous preachifying and moralizing, but overall the film is worth a glance.
+Halfway through, the film bogs down into a ponderous preachifying and moralizing tale.

 Anthony Quinn as Capt.
 Vinolas